 - 8.1 All regular employees will receive full-time employment for each workweek employed, provided they report for duty on time and are capable of performing their work.
-This is not to be interpreted that the Project does not retain the right to layoff or release employees on account of lack of work at the end of the workweek, or at any time for cause. - 8.2 The Project headquarters for all maintenance employees shall be the (a) Strawberry Service Center.
-The place of reporting for work for all maintenance employees shall normally be Strawberry Service Center.
-The Project shall provide transportation for all maintenance employees from the Strawberry Service Center to other Project locations.
-Travel time from the Strawberry Service Center to other Project locations shall be considered as time worked at the beginning and end of the normal work day.
-Project may, however, temporarily assign such employee(s) to other Project locations as the place of reporting for work, in which event, Project shall give the employee(s) as much notice as possible of the change in location of the place of reporting for work.
-Project may, in the event of a change in the place of reporting for work, provide transportation from the maintenance employee's residence to the place of reporting for work, however, normal work hours shall be observed with no allowance for travel between the employee's residence and the work location at the beginning or end of the normal work day.
+This is not to be interpreted that the Project does not retain the right to layoff or release employees on account of lack of work at the end of the workweek, or at any time for cause. - 8.2 The Project headquarters for all employees shall be the Strawberry Administrative Offices/Service Center.
+The place of reporting for work for all employees shall normally be the Project headquarters.
+The Project shall provide transportation for all employees from the headquarters to and from other Project locations.
+Travel time from the headquarters to other

+Project locations shall be considered as time worked at the beginning and end of the normal work day.
+The Project may, however, temporarily assign employee(s) to other Project locations as the place of reporting for work, in which event, the Project shall give the employee(s) as much notice as possible of the change in location of the place of reporting for work.
+The Project may, in the event of a change in the place of reporting for work, provide transportation from the employee's residence to the place of reporting for work; however, normal work hours shall be observed with no allowance for travel between the employee's residence and the work location at the beginning or end of the normal work day.